South Coast Rail Construction Activity

 Installations and testing for the railroad signal system for the entire South Coast Rail Phase 1 is ongoing along the railroad right-of-way and at railroad crossings.
 Please be advised that during this work, signals may be disabled.
 In those instances, railroad workers known as flaggers will be in place to safely direct train traffic through crossings, and drivers should heed the flaggers' directions.

-In the weeks ahead, the project will be continuing to run test trains along the South Coast Rail lines to make sure the new signal systems are properly working.
+The project will also be running test trains along the South Coast Rail lines to make sure the new signal systems are properly working.
 Abutters to the railroad may notice the increased train traffic and crossing signal usage.

 Location of work: